samternent/home/apps/ternentdotdev/slides/router-drawers.md

 monacoTypesSource: local # or cdn or none
 ---

-# A technical tour of the Teamwork Web App.
+# VueJS - A second router

 Presentation slides for developers